Summary of Decameron tales: Tenth tale (VII, 10)

 The coat of arms of Siena, the setting of VII, 10.
 Boccaccio often portrays the Sienese negatively.

-Two Sienese men love a lady, one of them being her child's godfather: the godfather dies, having promised his comrade to return to him from the other world; which he does, and tells him what sort of life is led there.
+Two Sienese men, Tingoccio and Meuccio, make a pact to come back from the dead and inform the survivor about the afterlife.
+Tingoccio has an affair with a lady who happens to be the mother of his godson.
+Tingoccio dies, and true to his promise, appears to Meuccio.
+He reveals himself to be in purgatory being punished for a variety of sins.
+Meuccio asks what punishment he is receiving for having slept with the mother of his godson, and Tingoccio replies that this is not considered a sin.
+Meuccio regrets that fact that in the past he has passed up opportunities to sleep with the mothers of his godchildren, thinking incorrectly that this was a deadly sin.

 As usual, Dioneo narrates the last tale of the day.
 See the commentary for VII, 3 for information about the relation between a child's parent and godparent.

 Eighth day

 Lauretta reigns during the eighth day of storytelling.
 During this day the members of the group tell stories of tricks women play on men or that men play on women.

 First tale (VIII, 1)

-Gulfardo borrows money from Guasparruolo, which he has agreed to give Guasparruolo's wife, that he may lie with her.
-He gives the money to her, and in her presence tells Guasparruolo that he has done so, and she acknowledges that it is true.
+Guasparruolo's wife tells Gulfardo that if he wants to sleep with her he must pay her 200 florins.
+Gulfardo agrees, sleeps with her, and pays her, but decides to teach her a lesson.
+As it happens, Gulfardo owes 200 florins to her husband Guasparruolo.
+In Guasparruolo's presence, Gulfardo mentions that he has paid off his debt by giving the cash to his wife.
+The wife has no choice but to turn over the money, thus clearing Gulfardo's debt and losing her own payment.

 Neifile narrates.
 This tale (and the next one) comes from a 13th-century French fabliau by Eustache d'Amiens.
 English speakers know it best from Chaucer's "The Shipman's Tale".
 Chaucer borrowed from the same fabliau as Boccaccio did.